pranav-kumar-sharma/stock-sentiment-analysis/README.md

 ## Data Sources

-For this tutorial, we will acquire a news feed and stock price history from the Mboum Finance API market data provider available on the Rapid API Hub.
+we will acquire a news feed and stock price history from the Mboum Finance API market data provider available on the Rapid API Hub.
 We will make use of two API endpoints: "stock/history/{stock}/{interval}" for retrieving stock price history and "market/news/{stock}" for obtaining the stock news feed.

 ## Implementation